jbpawlik/pig-latin/README.md

   pigLatin("a");
 Expected Output: "away"

-Test: "It will move first consonant of words that begin with consonants to end of word"
-Code:
-  pigLatin("day")
-Expected Output: "ayd"

 Test: "It will add 'ay' to the end of words that begin with consonants"
 Code:
   pigLatin('day')
 Expected Output: "dayay"

+Test: "It will move first consonant of words that begin with consonants to end of word"
+Code:
+  pigLatin("day")
+Expected Output: "ayday"